withastro/astro/packages/integrations/cloudflare/README.md

 })
 ```

-Once enabled, you can import a web assembly module in astro with a `.wasm?module` import
+Once enabled, you can import a web assembly module in astro with a `.wasm?module` import.
+The integration supports WASM module imports in both server and hybrid mode for a consistent development experience.

 ```javascript
 // pages/add/[a]/[b].js